Ashraf Rifi

-Ashraf Rifi (أشرف ريفي; also spelled Achraf Rifi) (born 1 April 1954) was the general director of the Lebanese Internal Security Forces (ISF; the national police) from 2005 to 2013.
-He served as minister of justice from 15 February 2014 to 21 February 2016.
+Ashraf Rifi (أشرف ريفي; also spelled Achraf Rifi) (born 1 April 1954) is a Lebanese politician and former police chief.
+He was the general director of the Lebanese Internal Security Forces (ISF; the national police) from 2005 to 2013 and served as minister of justice from 15 February 2014 to 21 February 2016.
+He is a member of the Renewal Bloc in the Lebanese Parliament.

 Early life and education

-Rifi was born into a Sunni family in Tripoli, Lebanon on 1 April 1954.
-He attended Lebanese University, studying the sociology of crime.
+Rifi was born into a Muslim Sunni family in Tripoli, Lebanon on 1 April 1954.
+He attended Lebanese University (LU), studying the sociology of crime.
 He studied police work abroad during assignments with police forces in Ottawa, Ontario, Canada; Maisons-Alfort, France; and Saudi Arabia.

-Career and alliances
+Career

-Rifi was promoted to major general in April 2005 when he was named to head the national police due to the resignation of former head, Ali Al Hajj.
+Security forces

+Rifi joined the Police of the North Governorate in 1976 and was first posted as a Police Lieutenant in Halba from 1976 to 1978.
+Thereafter, he was Police Chief or Deputy Police Chief of various small towns in Akkar, Koura and Byblos, before joining the Anti Smuggling Unit of Tripoli Police in 1983 as a Major.
+Having gotten trained in explosive detection and disposal in France in 1980-1981, between 1985 and 1988 he was part of the security detail of Prime Minister Rashid Karami and Salim Hoss.
+As a Lieutenant Colonel, he was loaned out to the Saudi Interior Ministry as a security officer between 1988 and 1992.
+Promoted to Colonel in 1992, between 1992 and 1994, he was Chief of the Riot Police in Beirut, and Chief of Police in Central Beirut between 1994 and 1996.
+Between 1996 and 1997, he was the Police Chief of Sidon City.
+As a Brigadier, he became Head of Police of the North Governorate in 1997, Chief of Beirut Police in 2000, and Chief of Modernisation in 2002.
+He was promoted to major general in April 2005 when he was named to head the national police due to the resignation of former head, Ali Al Hajj.
 Rifi is one of the board members of the Prince Nayef University for Security Studies.
 Rifi has close ties to Saudi Arabia.

 Rifi's term ended on 1 April 2013 and he retired due to mandatory age limit.
 Rifi's term was not extended by the Lebanese government, leading to resignation of premier Najib Mikati in March 2013.
 Hezbollah members of the Mikati cabinet did not endorse the extension of his term.
 Roger Salem, who had been deputy of Rifi since December 2012, succeeded Rifi as head of the ISF.
 Saad Hariri proposed Rifi as a new prime minister, but his proposal was not supported.

 Rifi as a general director of internal Security Forces was very open to cooperate with civil society organizations.
 For example, he supported the partnership between ISF and YASA (youth association for social awareness) in many road safety interventions that contributed positively for road safety in Lebanon.
 He supported the efforts that led to the new Lebanese traffic law #243 that was enacted by the Lebanese parliament in 2012.